/

 Carménère in Europe

-France: Although it’s rare, Carménère is making a quiet comeback in its native Bordeaux and other parts of France.
+Although it’s rare, Carménère is making a quiet comeback in its native Bordeaux and other parts of France.
 Here, it’s often blended with other Bordeaux varieties like Merlot and Cabernet Sauvignon.

-Italy: Particularly in Veneto and Friuli, Carménère has been gaining popularity.
+Particularly in Veneto and Friuli, Carménère has been gaining popularity.
 The Italian approach often highlights the grape’s earthy, spicy characteristics.

 Enjoying Carménère: Tips and Pairings

-Carménère is a versatile grape that pairs beautifully with a variety of dishes.
+Carménère is a versatile grape varietal that pairs beautifully with a variety of dishes.
 Here are some suggestions on pairings to elevate your dining experience:

 1. Chilean Carménère: Pair with grilled meats, lamb, and hearty stews.
 The smoky, spicy notes complement the richness of these dishes.